vaiosstyl/bibook/biobook/msa/progressive.md

 In this chapter, we delve into the mechanics of progressive alignment, exploring its implementation and applications in bioinformatics.
 By understanding this approach, we gain valuable insights into the biological relationships and evolutionary trajectories that shape our world.

 ### Progressive Alignment Steps

+PThe process builds alignments in a stepwise manner, starting with the most similar sequences and gradually incorporating others.
+Here's a detailed look at how to create a progressive alignment.
+Lests assume you start with $T$ sequences, $C=\{A_1, \ldots, A_T\}$.

+1. Compute Pairwise Alignments: Initially, calculate all pairwise alignments between each pair of sequences in $C$ using a suitable algorithm such as Needleman-Wunsch or Smith-Waterman.
+This provides a matrix of scores or distances that indicate how similar or different each pair of sequences is.

+2. Use the pairwise distances to identify the two sequences in $C$, $A_i$ and  $A_j$ that are closest (those with the highest similarity score or lowest distance), and form a alignment of those two sequences.
+Remove $A_i$ and $A_j$ from $C$.
+We call the alignment of those two sequences $B$.

+3. Add $B$ to $C$.
+Set the distance from $B$ to each of the other sequences in $C$ to the average of their distance from $A_i$ and $A_j$.

+4. If there are more sequences than one in $C$, then go to step 2.

 ### Progressive Alignment Steps